numbas/editor-docs/source/question-parts.rst

         The expected answer to the part.
 Question variables (or, more broadly, JME expressions which should be evaluated to a single value when the question is generated), can be included by enclosing them in curly braces.

     Answer simplification rules
-        :ref:`simplification-rules` to apply to the correct answer, if it is displayed to the student (for example, after clicking the "Reveal answers" button).
+        :ref:`simplification-rules` to apply to the correct answer, if it is displayed to the student (for example, after clicking the :guilabel:`Reveal answers` button).
 This shouldn't affect marking.

     Checking type
         The rule to use to compare the student's answer with the correct answer.
 In the lines below, :math:`x` represents the value of the student's answer at a particular point and :math:`y` represents the value of the correct answer, while :math:`\delta` is the value of the checking accuracy property.